3 Sponsored Online Programs Available

 Your Next Step

-If you’ve decided to go ahead with your plan to earn your associates degree in entrepreneurship online, then congratulations!
+If you’ve decided to go ahead with your plan to earn your Entrepreneur Associates Degree, then congratulations!
 Hopefully, the degree program will teach you all the skills and knowledge you need to get your business off the ground or to take over an existing business.
 Browse through our sponsored listings to find out which ones you’d like to apply to.
 The schools listed are equipped to answer any questions you have about transfer credits, enrollment dates, and prerequisites.
 If being your own boss is your dream, don’t put off earning your degree for yet another year!

 [i] bls.gov/bdm/entrepreneurship/entrepreneurship.htm [ii] bls.gov/careeroutlook/2014/article/self-employment-what-to-know-to-be-your-own-boss.htm [iii] nces.ed.gov/fastfacts/display.asp?id=37 [iv] sba.gov/managing-business/running-business/energy-efficiency/sustainable-business-practices/small-business-trends